 - It is not very durable.

-Leave Your Trip Schedule With A Family Member Or Friend: include details of when to be expected back and where you are going, with this valuable in case you need assistance.
+Leave your trip schedule with a family member or friend: include details of when to be expected back and where you are going, with this value in case you need assistance.

 Do Your Packing Earlier: You should not wait until the night beforehand to start your preparation.
 Instead, do your pre-trip packing several days in advance weighing it to confirm you do not overdo it.
 Ideally, the weight should not be more than 20 percent of your body weight.

-The art of reading, orienting and navigating using a compass and map is slowly dying due to the rising popularity of GPS gadgets, and you should not play a part it.
+The art of reading, orienting, and navigating using a compass and map is slowly dying due to the rising popularity of GPS gadgets, and you should not play a part in it.
 Thus, you need to learn how to use a compass and map.

-Food storage boxes – numerous well-established, backcountry campsites have food storage containers which are chosen for overnight storage of food.
+Food storage boxes – numerous well-established, backcountry campsites have food storage containers that are chosen for overnight storage of food.

 Hard-sided bear canister – Some wilderness areas and national parks order this if you are on an overnight visitor.

 Bear bang hang – preferable is the PCT technique.